Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Adversarial Example Generation

-Let us begin with two questions: A) If an example of $A$ class become an example of $B$ class after adding perturbation and the DNNs misclassify it, is it an adversarial example?
-A) Are adversarial examples imperceptible to humans?
-For the former one, we argue that the adversary cannot change the objective reality since all machine tasks are in the service of humanity, and the humans understand the world according to the objective reality.
+First of all, let's think about the problem: If an example of A class become an example of B class after adding perturbation and the DNNs misclassify it, is it an adversarial example? we argue that the adversary cannot change the objective reality since all machine tasks are in the service of humanity, and the humans understand the world according to the objective reality.
 In practice, an adversarial example usually consists of a clean sample with a slight perturbation, e.g., imperceptible adversarial sample.
 It is this imperceptibility that makes it difficult for the perturbation to change the objective reality of the original example.
-However, the Adversarial patch does not take into account this imperceptibility, which may cause the sample to become another type of sample after adding disturbance.
-For example, as shown in B part if Fig. \ref{img:human_machine_all}, the left subfigure is an English word, called ''F''.
+However, the adversarial patch does not take into account this imperceptibility, which may cause the sample to become another type of sample after adding disturbance.
+For example, as shown in Fig. \ref{img:human_machine_all_2}, the left subfigure is an English word, called ''F''.
 We assume it is an objective reality (e.g. human and machine all called it as ''F'').
 Then we get medial subfigure by adding little pixel in the left subfigure.
 These perturbation does not bother humans recognition in pixel space, but the machine may be confused with other words in some feature space.
 We consider it adversarial example if the model classifies it wrongly.
 Moreover, the right subfigure also made by adding little pixel in the left subfigure.
 We find that in pixel space it becomes another word which is called ''E''.
 It is meaningless that we call a sample as an adversarial example in this case if the model classifies it wrongly.